microsoft/opendatacloud/docs/deployment-initialization.md

 - `src/Msr.Odr.Admin/Data/Files/license-creative-commons.json`
 - `src/Msr.Odr.Admin/Data/Files/license-microsoft-research-2019.json`

-Note that the first two are of special importance to the application's user interface and should not be removed without also updating the affected user interface.
+_Note that the first two licenses are of special importance to the application's user interface and should not be removed without also updating the affected user interface._

 Add these documents to the application using the command: